e1093051/ip/docs/README.md

 For Example: `event meeting /from 2025-11-10 13:10 /to 2025-11-10 14:10`

-Suppose the list initally has 2 tasks, then you will get output from the bot:
+Suppose the list initially has 2 tasks, then you will get output from the bot:

 ```
 Got it.
 I've added this task: